IBM/mas-tas-appconnect-flows/README.md

     5. Save the End Point

   - For Location
-    1. Under End Point fill in PLUSTLOCATION and in the Description fill in "AppConnect LOCATION outbound to TRIRIGA"
+    1. Under End Point fill in PLUSILOCATION and in the Description fill in "AppConnect LOCATION outbound to TRIRIGA"
     2. Select 'HTTP' for Handler
     3. Click on 'Save End Point' on the left side under More Actions which will populate the Properties for the End Point
     4. Until the flows have a destination url, we can only fill in certain fields: